4. Nongovernmental bodies receiving public funds or benefits

-Notification center furnished public function, and legislature was permitted to treat corporation differently from other private corporations not subject to Open Records Act and Open Meetings Act.
+The Kansas Supreme Court found that a notification center furnished public functions, and the legislature was permitted to treat the corporation differently from other private corporations not subject to Open Records Act and Open Meetings Act.
 Kansas One-Call Sys., Inc. v.
 State, 294 Kan.
 220, 274 P.3d 625 (2012).

 Receipt of public funds by private entities does not convert those entities into public agencies for purposes of the Open Meetings Act.
 See Ky.
 Rev. Stat.
 61.805(2).
 However, receipt of public funds by private entities may convert the entities into public agencies for purposes of the Open Records Act.
 See 61.870(1)(h).